 Create Lasting Relationships

-You’ll be more welcomed by people with whom you relate.
-It’s hard networking but meaningful relationships will lead you there.
+It’s hard networking, but meaningful relationships will lead you there.
 Don’t keep reminding your friends how desperately you are in search of your first job.
-Otherwise, you will appear as nagging and people will avoid you.
+Otherwise, you will appear as nagging, and people will avoid you.

 Want to land your first job after college?
 Invest in networking.
 Effective networking is indirect networking.
-Instead of directly asking for a job, ask for information relating to jobs you think you are best suited for.
+Instead of directly asking for a job, request for information relating to posts you think you are best suited.

 Have you identified people working in the field that you aspire to join?
 “Curiosity killed the cat”, is what they said.
-However, there is a positive curiosity where you learn the requirements for your dream job.
-Walk in the shoes of your predecessor so you are well informed on the nature of interaction needed.
+However, there is a real curiosity where you learn the requirements for your dream job.
+Walk in the shoes of your predecessor, so you are well informed on the nature of interaction needed.

 How did those working in that field land their current jobs?
 The response will guide you into pitching and landing your first job after college.
 Could your resume be the stumbling block?
 Reach out to human resource managers and let them tell you.
 If need be, update as they direct you.